annaszumiec/pureriverfilms/README.md

 # pureriverfilms
 ## Server-side component of a “movies” web application

-### The web application will provide users with access to information about different movies, directors, and genres.
-Users will be able to sign up, update their personal information, and create a list of their favorite movies.
+### The web application provide users with access to information about different movies, directors, and genres.
+Users is be able to sign up, update their personal information, and create a list of their favorite movies.

 ### Technical Requirements
 - The API is a Node.js and Express application.